snic-nsc/cvechecker/README.md

 # Requirements

-- Python 2.7.9+
+- Python 3
-- cvechecker has been tested and found to work both with python 2.6.6 (Centos/RHEL6 standard), and python 2.7.9+
-- Ensure you have the python-argparse and python-simplejson RPMs installed on the system.
+- Ensure you have the python-argparse and python-simplejson packages installed on the system.
 - If you are using a custom python installation, you need to have argparse and simplejson packages installed.
     - pip install -r requiredpackages